patricklafrance/mf-enhanced-poc/Zack.md

 ## Configuring a runtime plugin with `ModuleFederationPlugin`

-Strangely, the only way to configure a runtime plugin with webpack `ModuleFederationPlugin` plugin, seems to be using `require.resolve`:
+Strangely, the only way to configure a runtime plugin with webpack `ModuleFederationPlugin` plugin, seems to be by using `require.resolve`:

 ```js webpack.config.js
 new ModuleFederation.ModuleFederationPlugin({